TranslucentComputing/webinar-slack-bot/docs/start.md

 DevSpace is used to build images for the required containers that are deployed.
 In DevSpace, an image typically refers to a Docker image.
 This is a lightweight, standalone, executable package that includes everything needed to run a piece of software, including the code, a runtime, libraries, environment variables, and config files.
 By containerizing applications into images, DevSpace enables consistent, reliable, and portable software deployments.

 To make it easier to update the image for your specific image repository the image names have be externalized into the ```.env.devspace``` file.
-There is all ```.env.devspace_bak``` that has the variables that are expected by the devspace.yaml file.
+There is a template file ```.env.devspace_bak``` that has the variables that are expected be used in the devspace.yaml file.

 Create the ```.env.devspace``` file with full image names.

-`IMAGE=`: This is the main Docker image for your application.
+`IMAGE=` This is the main Docker image for your application.
 It is used with `devspace deploy`.

-`IMAGE_DEV=`: This Docker image specifically tailored for development purposes.
+`IMAGE_DEV=` This Docker image specifically tailored for development purposes.
 It is used with `devspace dev`.

-`IMAGE_REDIS_STACK=`: This image for a Redis deployment.
+`IMAGE_REDIS_STACK=` This image for a Redis deployment.

-Since we are using Google image repository our file would look like
+Since we are using the Google Container Repository(GCR), our file would look something like:

 ```zsh
 IMAGE=gcr.io/<project_name>/webinar/slackbot/slack-bot-server